M-TD/JavaBenchmark/README.md

 ### With Arguments
 - Execute the program by typing the name of the program and add after it the starting number and the number of times it should double the value before it.

+### Logging
+- After running a benchmark a log file will be created with data from the benchmark.